-Graduate Management Admissions

-Test (GMAT°) - The preferred overall

-GMAT° score is 500 or higher.
-The

-M.B.A.
-Admissions Committee will

-also take cognizance of the three

-GMAT° sub-scores (Math, Verbal,

-and Analytical Writing Assessment)

-for purposes of assessing each

-candidate's specific aptitude strengths

-and weaknesses.
-Subject to the

-evaluation and approval of the M.B.A.

-Admissions Committee, applicants

-who have not taken the GMAT°

-at the time of application may be

-granted conditional admission (see p.
-17), with a requirement that they submit satisfactory GMAT° scores not later than the end of the first term following admission.
+- Graduate Management Admissions Test (GMAT®) -The preferred overall GMAT® score is 500 or higher.
+The M.B.A.
+Admissions Committee will also take cognizance of the three GMAT® sub-scores (Math, Verbal, and Analytical Writing Assessment) for purposes of assessing each candidate's specific aptitude strengths and weaknesses.
+Subject to the evaluation and approval of the M.B.A.
+Admissions Committee. the GMAT® at the time of application may be granted conditional admission (see p.
+18), with a requirement that they submit satisfactory GMAT® scores not later than the end of the first term following admission. - Applicant's work experience: Candidates who have a minimum of two years of work experience will be given preference for admission. - The Committee follows

+a balanced approach in

+evaluating each candidate

+on their individual scores

+for the Undergraduate GPA,

+GMAT®, and TOEFL®, and

-- Applicant's work experience: Candidates who have a minimum of two years of work experience will be given preference for admission. - The Committee follos a balanced approach in evaluating each candidate on their individual scores for the Undergraduate GPA, GMAT, and TOEFL, and their work experience.
-This is based on the principle that ample satisfaction by an applicant of one or more of these criteria may be to a reasonable extent compensate for deficiencies in one or more of the other criteria used in the aplicant's evaluation. - Students who have earned their undergraduate degree in an unrelated major may be required to pursue one or more graduate foundation courses.
+their work experience.
+This

+- is based on the principle that ample satisfaction by an applicant of one or more of these criteria may be to a reasonable extent compensate for deficiencies in one or more of the other criteria used in the applicant's evaluation. - Students who have earned their undergraduate degree be required to pursue one or more graduate foundation courses.
 The Graduate Foundation Course Program consisting of various discipline-specific modules is designed to prepare potential students who do not have the necessary competencies in the core areas of accounting, microeconomics, finance, and statistics.
-These students are required to enroll and satisfactorily complete an appropriate series of non-courses in the Foundation Course Program prior to beginning the M.B.A. curriculum.
+These students are required to enroll and satisfactorily complete an appropriate series of noncredited courses in the Foundation Course Program.
 The courses required of each such student will be determined on a case-by-case basis following a review of the student's academic record.